Rocco Canale

-Rocco Peter Canale (May 1, 1917 – November 1, 1995) was a professional football player in the National Football League.
+Rocco Peter Canale (August 15, 1920 – November 1, 1995) was an American professional football player in the National Football League (NFL).
 During his pro career, he split time between the Philadelphia Eagles and the Boston Yanks.
 However was also a member of the "Steagles", a team that was the result of a temporary merger between the Eagles and Pittsburgh Steelers due to the league-wide manning shortages in 1943 brought on by World War II.
 Canale's brawny physique earned him the nickname "the Walking Billboard".

 Biography

-Rocco was born in 1917 in Watertown, New York.
+Rocco was born in 1920 in Boston, Massachusetts.
 He was the son of Nicholas and Josephine Marzano Canale.
 While attending Watertown High School, he joined the football and wrestling teams.
 He then quickly becoming one of the school's finest athletes.
 He graduated in 1939 and received a football scholarship to attend Boston College.

 College football

 Prior to his professional career, Canale played at the college level while attending Boston College.
 There he played as an offensive and defensive lineman.
 His play would go on to earn him All-American and All-East honors.
 Canale's blocking and tackling abilities were key factors in Boston College's winning 26 of 31 games played during his varsity career.
 He was a member of the 1941 Sugar Bowl championship team and the 1943 Orange Bowl squad.
 He was inducted into the Boston College Varsity Club Athletic Hall of Fame in 1993.